Award-winning author proves an inspiration to pupils

 Saad said: “I like English and hearing the stories, it has made me want to read the books now.”

-Library Resource Leader Mrs Hanson said: “It’s important to have authors visiting the school to inspire our students, especially with it being World Book Day next week, where we have a visit from another author, Alan Gibbons.
+Library Resource Leader Mrs Hanson said: “It’s important to have authors visiting the school to inspire our pupils, especially with it being World Book Day next week, where we have a visit from another author, Alan Gibbons.

 Sufiya is also on the steering committee for the Great School Libraries Campaign.